MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Allocations contain space for an additional reference count.
 - An extra int is allocated along with every object.
-  - Counts number of refences to the object.
+  - Counts number of references to the object.
   - Increased when a new reference is made.
 (Arc::clone())
 - If reference count reaches 0, the memory can be reclaimed.

 The benefit of reference counting is predictable and understandable.

 There are still some costs.
 - Cyclic data structures contain mutual references.
-So, objects that reference each other aren't reclaimed, as reference counts dont go to 0.
+So, objects that reference each other aren't reclaimed, as reference counts don't go to 0.
 - Stores reference count alongside each object
   - May need a mutex if concurrent access is possible.
   - Significant overhead for small objects.